-The test result is considered "+" if the lower impact friction sensitivity limit is less than 200 MPa and the substance is considered too dangerous for transport in the form in which it was tested.
+The test result is considered "+" if the lower impact friction sensitivity limit is less than 200 MPa and the substance is considered too dangerous in the form in which it was tested.
 The test result is considered "-" if the lower impact friction sensitivity limit is greater than or equal to 200 MPa.